emberjs/data/README.md

 rich application &mdash; letting you ship better experiences more quickly without re-architecting your app or API.
 WarpDrive is:

 - ⚡️ Committed to Best-In-Class Performance
+- 💚 Typed
+- ⚛️ Works with any API
-- 🌲 Focused on being as svelte as possible
+- 🌲 Focused on being as tiny as possible
 - 🚀 SSR Ready
-- 💚 Typed
-- 🔜 works with any framework
+- 🔜 Seamless reactivity in any framework
-- ⚛️ Supports any API: `GraphQL` `JSON:API` `REST` `tRPC` ...bespoke or a mix
 - 🐹 Built with ♥️ by [Ember](https://emberjs.com)

 <br>